**Originally published in July 2017, this post was last updated on July 26, 2025

 - Warning signs your period is coming.

-Embarrassment can lead to asking questions from their friends or the internet…and that’s okay but bridging that gap is a wonderful experience that can last a lifetime.
+Embarrassment can lead to asking questions from their friends or the internet...and that's okay, but bridging that gap is a wonderful experience that can last a lifetime.

 Meeting them at their comfort level and enhancing that will be important when your teenage daughter has questions later on about harder subjects.